DanielMazurkiewicz/gites/README.md

 Task name "here" is reserved and can be used to inform that new task should be based on current content of local files

 ```
-gites --new some_bugfix_task --from here
+gites --new "some bugfix task" --from here
 ```